teambit/docs/docs/bit-basics/06-add-components.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-> A Bit component should have an entry file (index.ts) and all its files under the same directory.
+> A Bit component must have an entry file (index.ts) with all its files under the same directory.

 ### Install dependencies

-The above button component uses the `classnames` library.
+Our 'Button' component uses the `classnames` module.
 To install it, run the following command:

 ```bash
 $ bbit install classnames
 ```

-Bit will make sure to automatically register this package in the workspace configurations file (`workspace.jsonc`), under the `dependency-resolver` entry (a Bit workspace has no `package.json` file).
-Check the `workspace.jsonc` file to make sure the `dependency-resolver` section now looks like this:
+Bit will make sure to automatically register this package in the workspace configurations file (`workspace.jsonc`).
+Notice how a Bit workspace does not use a `package.json` file to manage its dependencies.

+Check the `workspace.jsonc` file to make sure the [`dependency-resolver`](/docs/dependencies/overview) section now looks as the snippet below:

 ```json
   "@teambit.bit/dependency-resolver": {